Qihoo360/evpp/docs/benchmark_throughput_vs_asio.md

 ### Last

-The beautiful chart is rendered by [gochart](https://github.com/zieckey/gochart/)
+The beautiful chart is rendered by [gochart].
+Thanks for your reading this report.
+Please feel free to discuss with us for the benchmark test.

 [Boost.Asio]:http://www.boost.org/
 [boost.asio]:http://www.boost.org/